panno8M/wayland-nim/README.md

 * It is a simple implementation of libwayland with the prefix removed.
 It can be easily migrated.
 * Both server and client APIs are available.
 * It comes with `wayland-nim-scanner` that generates glue codes for protocols like `wayland-scanner`.
+* All wayland-protocols (stable, staging, unstable) are pre-converted and included in the package.
 * The binding has been tested with the same contents as libwayland and is practicable.
-* The majority of the bindings are automatically generated and can be easily upgraded by yourself.
+* The majority of the bindings are generated automatically and can easily be adjusted to the desired libwayland version by yourself.
 See [generator/generator.nim].
 ## Installation

 To install manually: